 Brick & Mortar on King Street, Leesburg has quirky accessories for the man in your life.
 The shop features everything from canvas shoulder bags, Vuarnet sunglasses and faux vintage vinyl record players to coffee mugs, baseball caps and quirky car license plates.

-If your man likes a strong drink – tequila, brandy, bourbon, rum, even absinthe – book him a tasting at Mt Defiance Cidery & Distillery in historic downtown Middleburg.
+If your man likes a strong drink – tequila, brandy, bourbon, rum, even absinthe – book him a tasting at Mt Defiance Cidery & Distillery in Middleburg.
 You can try the spirits neat, in a mini cocktail flight or in seasonal specialty cocktails.
 Make sure to buy him a bottle to taste over the holidays.
 We like the green, French-style Absinthe Supérieure.

 For Her

 Purcellville is having a moment.
-Graffiti and Silk is a gorgeous new thrift and consignment store on Main Street in the historic downtown.
+Graffiti and Silk is a gorgeous thrift and consignment store on Main Street in the historic downtown.
 Dubbed as the place “where fashion, art, and culture meet social change,” pick up everything from feminine vintage dresses and winter coats to found metal decorative objects and Art Deco furniture.
 Much of the proceeds go to the homeless youth charity Mobile Hope.

 For something more classical, M. Franklin Studio & Boutique is the beauty salon and design store of local make-up artist Melissa Franklin.
 Located in a grand Victorian house in downtown Purcellville, treat the lady in your life to a glam red-carpet makeover in the studio, then shop for one-of-a-kind jewelry, bags, shoes, clothing or facial products in the boutique.